RESEARCH REPORT: NIGERIA AND EGYPT GREATEST POTENTIAL FOR SOFTWARE DEVELOPMENT

 AFRICAN TECH-TALENT THE SOLUTION FOR IT-PROFESSIONAL SCARCITY

-The report Best African Countries for Sourcing Software Developers 2019 provides solid statistics on software development in Africa.
+The report Best African Countries for Sourcing Software Developers 2019 provides solid statistics on how to source African talent in the IT sector.
 By focusing on different aspects in the sector a complete overview is provided, from Algeria to South Africa.
 Which countries harbour the best tech-talents?
 Where is the tech-ecosystem growing fastest and where to go for best English language skills?
 What about wages?
 Which countries have a stable business climate?
 The research has been conducted by Tunga during the past four years in which they have employed software developers in, among others, Nigeria, Egypt and Uganda; all countries with big tech communities.
 The projects are monitored by dedicated project managers to ensure that the needs of international clients are met by a professional team.

 Ernesto Spruyt, founder of Tunga, on the mission and the method of his company: “There is a double advantage to our strategy.
 On the one hand, we work with people in places with high unemployment rates and few opportunities.
 This way, we create jobs for African youths in places where it has the highest positive impact on society.
 This also means that we can offer a high-quality service at very competitive rates.
-Our clients usually want to launch a new software product or prototype quickly, which is quite a challenge in Europe because of the scarcity of developers, ridiculously high hourly rates and, let’s be honest, the careless and indifferent attitude of developers.
-Our people in Africa are incredibly motivated and do not display any of this primadonna behaviour.”
+Our clients usually want to launch a new software product or prototype quickly, which is quite a challenge in Europe because of the scarcity of developers, and sometimes ridiculously high hourly rates.
+The African talent in our pool are incredibly motivated and are committed to a long time career.”

 Tunga is a Dutch company with a network of over 300 African software developers spread over Uganda, Nigeria and Egypt.
 The platform, founded in 2015, is an initiative of social entrepreneur Ernesto Spruyt and the not-for-profit organization Butterfly Works.
 Tunga meets the worldwide demand for software developers by offering local young African tech-talent.
 These technicians are smart, capable and professional but still have limited access to challenging, well-paid jobs.
 Tunga drives a change here by supplying high quality software developed by African experts in a quick and affordable manner and enable these experts to grow, be successful and take their spot in the international tech sector.
 For more information check www.tunga.io.